-I’m falling back into ‘SMART’ goals, tasks that are Specific Measurable Assignable Relevant and Time-based.
+I’m falling back into ‘SMART’ goals, tasks that are Specific Measurable Assignable Relevant, and Time-based.
 This isn’t to say that I have low belief in my larger goals, but before I can get to them I need to create short-term goals that are attainable and can build up my confidence.
-It’s also a constant reminder that the things I want to accomplish in my life, my writing, my business, and my relationships will not happen over night.
+It’s also a constant reminder that the things I want to accomplish in my life, my writing, my business, and my relationships will not happen overnight.

-I’m prone to become more anxious and shrink back, when really I need to be more mindful of my habits and reach out to people who I know will be there for support and to serve as a listening ear.
+I’m prone to become more anxious and shrink back when really I need to be more mindful of my habits and reach out to people who I know will be there for support and to serve as a listening ear.
 However, in addition to this, I’ve been looking up different therapists that can serve as an objective third party for me as well.
 In situations in which we feel inadequate, the easiest thing to do is shrink back and shut others out.
 However, for the sake of our own well-being, it’s more important to move past that block and be willing to reach out to those who can help.

-I encourage people like myself to take some time to think about what brings you peace, and to figure out how to make time for those things.
+I encourage people like myself to take some time to think about what brings you peace and to figure out how to make time for those things.

-For people who aren’t like me, but may have people in your life that tend to give themselves a hard time, why not check in on them?
+For people who aren’t like me, but may have people in their life that tend to give themselves a hard time, why not check in on them?
 See if they’re willing to hop on a call or Facetime.
 Be a light for them, they may appreciate it more than you think.